-Almost all the products we recommend (unless otherwise clearly stated) we have bought with our own hard-earned-but-scarce money, and we’ll inform you of it, We may also suggest products that we have not bought but deem interesting or useful, we’ll tell you either way.
+Almost all the products we recommend (unless otherwise clearly stated) we have bought with our own hard-earned money, and we’ll inform you of it, We may also suggest products that we have not bought but deemed interesting or useful, we’ll tell you either way.

 This blog is a collaborative blog written by a group of individuals.
 This blog accepts forms of cash advertising, sponsorship, paid insertions or other forms of compensation.

 The compensation received may influence the advertising content, topics or posts made in this blog.
 That content, advertising space or post will always be identified as paid or sponsored editorial content.